-Although Kirkpatrick's Four-Level Training Evaluation Model is popular and widely used there are a number of considerations that need to be taken into account when using the model.
+Although Kirkpatrick's Four-Level Training Evaluation Model is popular and widely used, there are several considerations that need to be considered when using the model.
 One issue is that it can be time-consuming and expensive to use levels 3 or 4 of the model, so it's not practical for all organizations and situations.
-This is especially the case for organizations that don't have a dedicated training or human resource department, or for one-off training sessions or programs.
+This is especially the case for organizations that don't have the dedicated training or human resource department, or for one-off training sessions or programs.

 Some add a fifth level to Kirkpatrick for Rate on Investment (ROI).
 ROI Measure the benefits of training against the cost of training.
-To do this you must first calculate the financial value of the training provided.
+To do this, you must first calculate the financial value of the training provided.
 Next, you need to calculate the total direct and indirect cost of training.
 With those two variables in hand, you can calculate the ROI of your training as follows: